BakkerGames/Castlequest_GRIF/README.md

 (7) The original subtracted 1/5 point per move over 250.
 The new move counting logic makes this harder and less necessary, so it was left out.

+(8) I felt sad for the hunchback and gave him a more lasting effect in the game.

-(8) The sword doesn't glow properly in the presence of the wizard.
+(9) The sword doesn't glow properly in the presence of the wizard.
 This bug was left in but can be easily fixed.
 The fix is in the "corrections.grif" file.

-(9) Several typos and spacing issues were left in.
+(10) Several typos and spacing issues were left in.
 The fixes are in the "corrections.grif" file.

-(10) I haven't extensively checked all of the failures and errors which are possible, so some of those may not function as the original.
+(11) I haven't extensively checked all of the failures and errors which are possible, so some of those may not function as the original.

-(11) For debugging and walkthroughs, "value.norandom" was added.
+(12) For debugging and walkthroughs, "value.norandom" was added.
 If "true", the wolf and gnome never appear, the Mirror Maze is more stable, and the footsteps are never heard.
 Make sure it is "false" for the full Castlequest experience!

-(12) Also for debugging, "value.debug" can be set to "true".
+(13) Also for debugging, "value.debug" can be set to "true".
 This was in the original and needed a password.
 It is not directly changeable while playing in this version but can be turned on with a modification file (see below).
 There are some extra messages which will be shown, and saving the game doesn't quit.

 ## Running Castlequest